etcinit/speedbump/README.md

 ## Cool stuff

-- Backed by Redis, so it keeps track requests across a cluster
+- Backed by Redis, so it keeps track of requests across a cluster
 - Extensible timing functions.
 Includes defaults for tracking requests per second, minute, and hour
 - Works with IPv4, IPv6, or any other unique identifier